A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: High-energy emission from shocked matter

-\citet{li17mc} reported P Cygni absorption profiles on H$\alpha$ line of V5856 Sgr, from which we derived the velocity of principal system at post-maximum.
-We measured the velocity at the deepest absorption trough in their Supplementary Figure 2, which are roughly $-600$ km s$^{-1}$ at $-8$ day, ($=$ 8 day before optical maximum, discovery date $=$ 25 Oct.
-2016= $-14$ day), $-500$ km s$^{-1}$ ($-6$ day), $-800$ km s$^{-1}$ ($+2$ day), $-800$ km s$^{-1}$ ($+4$ day).
-We assign this velocity to $v_{\rm p}= -800$ km s$^{-1}$ at postmaximum ($+4$ day).
-They also reported that the higher velocity component appeared and reached 2200 km s$^{-1}$, so we adopted $v_{\rm d}= 2200$ km s$^{-1}$ at postmaximum ($+4$ day).
-The velocity difference is $v_{\rm d}-v_{\rm p}= 2200 -800 = 1400$ km s$^{-1}$ at postmaximum ($+4$ days) of V5856 Sgr.
+\citet{li17mc} reported P Cygni absorption profiles on H$\alpha$ line of V5856 Sgr, from which we derived the velocity of principal system post-maximum.
+We measured the velocity at the deepest absorption trough in their Supplementary Figure 2, which is roughly $-600$ km s$^{-1}$ at $-8$ day, ($=$ 8 day before the optical maximum, discovery date $=$ 25 October 2016= $-14$ day), $-500$ km s$^{-1}$ ($-6$ day), $-800$ km s$^{-1}$ ($+2$ day), $-800$ km s$^{-1}$ ($+4$ day).
+We assign this velocity to $v_{\rm p}= -800$ km s$^{-1}$ post-maximum ($+4$ day).
+They also reported that the higher-velocity component appeared and reached 2200 km s$^{-1}$, so we adopted $v_{\rm d}= 2200$ km s$^{-1}$ post-maximum ($+4$ day).
+The velocity difference is $v_{\rm d}-v_{\rm p}= 2200 -800 = 1400$ km s$^{-1}$ post-maximum ($+4$ days) of V5856 Sgr.